VirtusLab/git-machete-intellij-plugin/docs/features.md

 ## Show in Git log

-You can navigate to the commit in **Git log** that is a tip of a branch.
+You can navigate to the commit that is the tip of a branch in **Git log**.

 ![](show_in_git_log.gif)